How to heat a tent: 10 safe and efficient ways

 Get away from the wind

-To escape from the nature, it is advisable to camp out on a spot surrounded by thick vegetation or under the lee of a rock or hill.
+To escape from nature, it is advisable to camp out on a spot surrounded by thick vegetation or under the lee of a rock or hill.
 Shielding yourself from the wind is the first and very important step toward staying warm inside.

-Heat up the ground beneath the floor
+Heat the ground beneath the floor

 One of the most effective methods is heating up the ground with fire.
 This takes a bit of effort and patience.
 If you are going to heat your shelter before sleep, most likely, you will have to do the work in the dark.
 The procedure consists of several steps: